OWASP/owasp.github.io/pages/supporters/packages.md

 ---

 OWASP's updated Corporate Supporter packages now contain more benefits than ever.
-Updated benefits include Corporate Supporter logos for your website, OWASP trademark licensing, including registration discounts, early access to our events, and more.
+Updated benefits include Corporate Supporter logos for your website, registration discounts, early access to our events, and more.
 There's a package with affordable prices for all.
 We have steep discounts for emerging or developing economies or are a startup or both.
 Corporate Supporter packages are valid for 365 days from the date payment is received.

 ## Become a Corporate Supporter Today

-To learn more please [Contact Us](mailto:events@owasp.com) today!
+To learn more, please [Contact Us](mailto:events@owasp.com) today!

 ## Packages